-The Bala Valley side of Briceljk - E face and S face - is much less visible than the Koritnica Valley side, even along the standard ascent.
-In order to get a view of the Briceljk east (SE) face, one needs to hike up the Bala valley a few hours towards the Čez Brežiče col. For a better view of the south face, one must reach the Oltarji summit.
+Even along the standard ascent, the Bala Valley side of Briceljk (the east face and the south face) is much less visible than the rock wall on Koritnica Valley side.
+In order to get a view of the Briceljk east face (SE), one needs to hike up the Bala valley a few hours towards the Čez Brežiče col, and for a better view of the south face, one must reach the Oltarji summit.

 From the Bavšica trailhead, follow the marked and secured path through the Bala Valley up to the hunter's lodge (1300 m, water).
-The path is signposted 'Jalovec, Zavetišče pod Špičkom' at the trailhead.
 The Briceljk standard splits W off the marked path at the lodge.
 The first 300 m gain is in the forest.
 After forest line, cairns indicate the way, leading N towards a now visible "gate" made of Stador to the right and of the lower south "buttress" of Briceljk to the left.
 Beyond the saddle, follow cairns and the trail up the scree (sometimes snow) still heading N, towards the right side of the Briceljk face.
 After reaching grassy slopes, turn left (W), now aiming at the notch in the SE ridge on the opposite side of the face.
 From the notch, turn right, heading N to the summit.
 The crux is the scramble up the rock and grass band above the scree (snow), not the scramble below the notch in the ridge.